kamilazdybal/PCAfold/docs/tutorials/demo-pca.rst

 .. note:: This tutorial was generated from a Jupyter notebook that can be
           accessed `here <https://gitlab.multiscale.utah.edu/common/PCA-python/-/blob/regression/docs/tutorials/demo-global-local-PCA.ipynb>`_.

-In this tutorial we present how global and local PCA can be performed on a synthetic data set.
+In this example we present how global and local PCA can be performed on a synthetic data set.

-For the purpose of this example we only need to import the ``PCA`` class:
+Here we will only need to import the ``PCA`` class:

 .. code:: python